 - March 2012 Resource Report containing Measured and Indicated category of 187.8 million tonnes ("t.") grading 0.30 g/t gold ("Au.") and 0.20 % copper ("Cu."), containing 1.80 million ounces ("oz.")
-Au and 813 million pounds Cu, for a gold equivalent ("Au Eq.") of 4.04 million oz. and an Inferred category of 35.7 million t. grading 0.16 g/t Au and 0.15 % Cu, containing 182,000 oz.
+Au and 813 million pounds Cu, for a gold equivalent ("AuEq.") of 4.04 million oz. and an Inferred category of 35.7 million t. grading 0.16 g/t Au and 0.15 % Cu, containing 182,000 oz.
 Au and 120 million lbs.
 Cu for an AuEq of 512,000 oz. - Detailed mapping, extensive soil (1,064 samples) and rock chip (1,263 samples) sampling completed over seven airborne geophysical anomalies highlighting five high priority areas for exploration drill testing. - A reverse circulation ("RC") drill program was completed with the purpose of drill testing prospective zones of mineralization as outlined by geophysical, soil and rock chip sampling anomalies.
-The drill program consisted of 34 drill holes with a total drilled of 4,906 metres ("m."). - Archeological Permit for construction granted by Mexican authorities. - Metallurgical and comminution laboratory work. - Field studies in preparation for the 2013 PFS Study. - The 2013 PFS Study was completed on March 19, 2013. - Pilot plant utilizing 12 tonnes of project material in September 2013. - Environmental permit application and risk assessment submitted to SEMARNAT in September 2013.
+The drill program consisted of 34 drill holes with a total drilled of 4,906 metres ("m."). - Archeological Permit for construction granted by Mexican authorities. - Metallurgical and comminution laboratory work. - Field studies in preparation for the 2013 PFS Study. - The 2013 PFS Study was completed on March 19, 2013.
+This report is no longer considered a current report as defined by NI43-101 nor is the Company treating this report as current therefore the results in that report should only be viewed in a historical context only. - Pilot plant utilizing 12 tonnes of project material in September 2013. - Environmental permit application and risk assessment submitted to SEMARNAT in September 2013.
 Tepal permit resolution received from the Mexican mining authority SEMARNAT for the project based on the PFS Study in April 2014. - The 2017 PEA Study was completed on January 19, 2017. - The results of the 2017 exploration program which identified new potential at Tepal were reported in the March 15, 2018, News Release.